Love Water grants - apply now

-Our goal is to help our community make more water conscious decisions through education and awareness.
+Our goal is to help our community make smart water choices through education and awareness, as well as build resilience and liveability across our region.
 The grants will help to:

 - Boost community groups and organisations to identify and solve water conservation issues through practical solutions and projects